davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:data-k-k>

-In @fig:data-k-k-3d, the 1D corrections seem to increase the values in the areas related to back-to-back jets by \<3%.
+In @fig:data-k-k-3d, the 1D corrections seem to increase the values in the areas related to back-to-back jets by \<3%, when looking at $Delta phi > 2$ region.
 In contrast, the 2D corrections decrease them by 3%.
 One can also see 2D corrections seem to magnify the resonance effects in the function.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/k-k/corr_func_compare.pdf"),